-3.5 Maximum daily flight duty period for commercial air transport (CAT) operations with singlepilot aircraft, commercial air transport (CAT) operations with helicopters and sailplanes
+3.5 Maximum flight duty period for commercial air transport (CAT) operations with single-pilot aircraft, commercial air transport (CAT) operations with helicopters and sailplanes

-- (1) The maximum basic daily FDP is 13 hours. - (2) The maximum basic daily FDP shall be reduced by 30 minutes for each sector from the third sector onwards with a maximum total reduction of two hours. - (3) When FDP starts in the window of circadian low, the maximum basic daily FDP shall be reduced by the time entering into that period, but maximum up to two hours.
-When FDP ends in or fully encompasses the circadian rhythm, the maximum basic daily FDP shall be reduced by 50% of its encroachment during that period. - (4) The maximum basic daily flight duty period (FDP) can be planned to be extended by: - (a) up to one hour in accordance with the operator's decision; - (b) use of the split duty; or
+- (1) The maximum basic daily FDP is 13 hours. - (2) The maximum basic daily FDP shall be reduced by 30 minutes for each sector starting from the third sector onwards with a maximum total reduction of two hours. - (3) When FDP starts in the window of circadian low, the maximum basic daily FDP shall be reduced by the time entering into that period, but maximum up to two hours.
+When FDP ends in or fully encompasses the circadian rhythm, the maximum basic daily FDP shall be reduced by 50% of its encroachment during that period. - (4) The maximum basic daily flight duty period (FDP) can be planned to be extended by: - (a) up to maximum of one hour in accordance with the operator's decision; - (b) use of the split duty; or - (c) use of the augmented flight crew. - (5) The extensions are not allowed for the maximum basic daily is not allowed when the maximum FDP consisting of 6 sectors or more.

-- (c) use of the augmented flight crew. - (5) The extensions are not allowed for the maximum basic daily FDP consisting of 6 sectors or more. - (6) The maximum basic daily FDP of extensions is two in any seven consecutive days. - (7) Where the (FDP) encroaches on the circadian rhythm by up to two hours, the maximum basic daily FDP extension is limited by a maximum of four sectors.
-Where FDP encroaches on the circadian rhythm by more than two hours the maximum basic daily FDP extensions are limited to up to two sectors. - (8) Where maximum basic daily FDP is planned to use an extension pre and post flight minimum rest is increases by two hours or post flight rest is increased by four hours.
-Where the extensions are used for consecutive FDP's the pre- and post- flight rest between the two operations shall run consecutively - (9) When FDP with extensions starts in the period between 22:00 to 04:59 hours the operator will limit the maximum Flight Duty Period FDP to 11:45 hours. - (10) On long-haul flights or a series of flight FDP of the cabin crew may be extended by the difference in reporting time between cabin crew and flight crew, as long as the difference does not exceed one hour. - (11) The operator must allow planned schedules for flights to be completed within the maximum permitted FDP.
-The operator shall take appropriate action to change a schedule or crewing arrangements where the actual operations exceed the maximum permitted FDP on more than 33% of the flights during a scheduled seasonal period. - (12) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties. - (13) The standard reporting time prior to flight shall be one hour.
+- (6) The maximum basic daily FDP may be extended for the maximum of two in any seven consecutive days. - (7) Where the (FDP) encroaches on the circadian rhythm for the maximum of two hours, the maximum basic daily FDP extension may be extended by a maximum of four sectors.
+Where FDP encroaches on the circadian rhythm by more than two hours the maximum basic daily FDP may be extended to maximum of two sectors. - (8) Where maximum basic daily FDP is planned to be extended, the minimum pre and post flight rest is increases by two hours or post flight rest is increased by four hours.
+Where the extension is used for consecutive FDP's, the pre- and post- flight rest between the two operations shall run consecutively. - (9) When FDP with extensions starts in the period between 22:00 to 04:59 hours the operator will limit the maximum Flight Duty Period FDP to 11:45 hours. - (10) On long-haul flights or a series of flight FDP of the cabin crew may be extended by the difference in reporting time between cabin crew and flight crew, as long as the difference does not exceed one hour. - (11) The operator must allow planned schedules for flights to be completed within the maximum permitted FDP.
+The operator shall take appropriate action to change a schedule or crewing arrangements where the actual operations exceed the maximum permitted FDP on more than 33% of the flights during a scheduled seasonal period. - (12) The operator shall specify in the Operations Manual reporting on duty times that realistically reflect the time necessary for safety-related pre-flight duties. - (13) The standard reporting time prior to flight shall be one hour.
 Pre-flight duties are part of the FDP and 30 minutes shall be planned for post-flight activities which are counted as duty time.
-The time spent between reporting for a flight and the completion of post-flight tasks determines the length of the subsequent rest period. - (14) The provisions of this Article do not apply to single flight crew member operations, arial operations and to Emergency Medical Service EMS operations.
+The time spent between reporting for a flight and the completion of post-flight tasks determines the length of the subsequent rest period.

-3.6 Limitations in the flight duties period during commercial air traffic (CAT) operations with single flight crew member
+3.6 Limitations in the flight duties period during commercial air transport (CAT) operations with single flight crew member

-(1) The maximum basic daily FDP during commercial air traffic operations with single flight crew member is:
+(1) The maximum basic daily FDP during commercial air transport operations with single flight crew member is: